-- In USAMO of year $N-1$, about 60 students in grades 11 and below, as well as the IMO team and alternate of that year, are invited to the three-week Mathematical Olympiad Summer Program, abbreviated MOP (also called MOSP in more official sources).
+- In USAMO of year $N-1$, about 60 students in grades 11 and below, as well as the IMO team of that year, are invited to the three-week Mathematical Olympiad Summer Program, abbreviated MOP.

 - At the end of MOP, an IMO-style exam called the TSTST (yes, I know) is given.
-The top approximately 18 students are then selected for the year-round TST's for the IMO of year $N$.
+The acronym stands for "Team Selection Test Selection Test".
+The top approximately 30 students are then selected for the year-round TST's for the IMO of year $N$.

 - Two TST's are given in December and January, administered by schools.
-Contestants also usually participate in APMO and RMM Day 1 (though this occasionally varies).
+Each of the two exams is worth 21 points.